devpts00/generust/README.md

 Straightforward data generator tool.
 Consumes a template string with macros that generate random data.
 Rest of the string goes to the output as is.
 That allows constructing pretty much any new line separated text.

+## Build

+You will need a nightly toolchain.
+Then just see the `Makefile`.

 ## Usage

 ```